How do you get your reader to trust you—without it feeling like just another marketing tactic?

 utterly nailing your voice

-You gotta know the rules to break the rules.
+Because you gotta know the rules to break the rules...

 When I was an angsty 16-year-old (cue the Doc Martens and thrift store corduroys), I used to get stoned and say things like this…